Error Inhibiting Schemes for Initial Boundary Value Heat Equation: Introduction

-This paper is constructed as follows; description of the scheme for periodic heat equation, convergence proofs are presented in section 2.
-In section 3, the method to impose boundary conditionns for the IBVP is presented, 3th-order and 5th-order accurate schemes are developed.
-Numerical simulation results supporting the theory are shown.
-In Appendix an alternative method for deriving initial Dirichlet problem??.
+This paper is organized as follows: description of the scheme for the heat equation under periodic boundary conditions and the corresponding proofs of convergence are presented in Section \ref{sec_heat_per}.
+In Section \ref{chap2} we describe how to impose boundary conditions for several IBVPs and develop BFD schemes of orders $3$ and $5$.
+We present numerical simulations which demonstrate the efficiency of our method and support the developed theory.